gsdriver/alexa-logger/README.md

 ```
 {
-  directory,             // If provided, logs will be read from the local filesystem
+  directory,   // If provided, logs will be read from local filesystem
   s3: {        // If provided, this structure contains details about
                // the S3 bucket containing the logs to process
     bucket,    // Required - the name of the S3 bucket
-    region:'us-east-1',  // The AWS region hosting the S3 bucket; default is 'us-east-1'
+    region,    // AWS region hosting the S3 bucket; default is 'us-east-1'
-    keyPrefix:'',        // The prefix for the keys to read
+    keyPrefix, // The prefix for the keys to read
   },
   daterange: { // v1.1 or higher - date range of logs to retrieve
     start,     // Starting date as a primative value - logs that have
                // a timestamp strictly greater than this will be returned
                // If absent, all logs prior to end date will be returned
     end,       // Ending date as a primative value - logs that have
                // a timestamp strictly less than this will be returned
                // If absent, all logs after start date will be returned
   },
 }
 ```